An innovative e-learning experience bringing high-quality tuition on the ISSA Guidelines directly to you.

 The course is designed for social security professionals of ISSA member organizations.
 Participants should hold positions directly related to the investment of social security funds.
 Course learning materials and tuition will be offered online in English.
-The following requirements are therefore essential to participate in this course: - the ability to use and access a computer with internet. - working knowledge of written English.
+The following requirements are therefore essential to participate in this course: the ability to use and access a computer with internet connectivity; a working knowledge of written English.

 This course uses the updated ISSA Guidelines on Investment of Social Security Funds as a framework for assessing challenges and identifying innovations.

 Understand core approaches to improve investment of reserve funds based on international best practice

 This course is one of ten eligible courses for the Diploma For Social Protection Managers.
 To achieve the Diploma, successful candidates must complete four out of ten courses within a five year period and undertake a capstone assessment.

 This course is part of one Diploma programme: